TL; DR: The Scrum Master Theses

-- Metrics in an agile organization should be used to provide the scrum team — agile practitioners all — with insights on how to continuously improve, helping them achieve their goals:
+- Metrics in an agile organization should be used to provide the Scrum Team with insights on how to continuously improve, helping them achieve their goals:

 - Agile practitioners strive for autonomy, mastery, and purpose as explained by Daniel Pink.